bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

 = 1.3.x =
+- Added a reload-button at top.
+Click it to reload the history.
+No need to refresh page no more!
 - Fixed items being reloaded when just clicking the dropdown (not having selected anything yet)

 = 1.3.4 =